 - Results available in 2-5 days

-LetsGetChecked is our runner up because it’s accurate, offers quick results, and it’s reasonably priced.
+LetsGetChecked is accurate, offers quick results, and it’s reasonably priced.
 It also comes in discreet, plain packaging in your mailbox for ultimate privacy.

 It has six different STD test kits available, depending on the number of STDs you want to test for.
 It’s certainly a good choice if you need more options.